rickshow314/Thesis_masters/README.md

 - RDF and SPARQL for data modeling and querying.
 - Semantic web tools for standardized information representation.
 - Platforms like Virtuoso for knowledge graph management.
-- rdflib and similar tools for RDF file generation.
+- YARRRML and Morph-kgc for RDF file generation.

 ## Contribution and Collaboration